MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ## Enable viewing Power BI files in OneDrive and SharePoint

 > [!NOTE]
 > Viewing Power BI files in OneDrive and SharePoint is currently **disabled by default**.
 Work with your Power BI Admin to enable this capability.
-The capability will be turned **on by default** the first week of October, 2023.
+The capability will be turned **on by default** the first week of October, 2023 unless action is taken by your admin.

 Currently, admins must [**enable** the capability in the Admin portal](../admin/service-admin-portal-integration.md#users-can-view-power-bi-files-saved-in-onedrive-and-sharepoint-preview).